5 Tips to Avoid Emotional Investing

 Block out the noise

 The media’s job is to report news in an entertaining way.
 Reacting to major news in the stock market is common and can easily backfire because your initial reaction is almost always emotional.
 For many people, the news causes us to react impulsively, both positively and negatively.
-The news should be a source of information but not the basis for making all your investment decisions.
+It should be a source of information, but the news should not be the basis for making all your investment decisions.

 Consult with professionals